playground/open-labs/open-horizon/README.md

 ### npm run list-deployment-policy --env=demo --name=demo/policy-ibm.cpu2evtstreams_1.4.3
 - To list deployment policy by name and by organization

-### npm run register-agent
+### npm run register-agent or npm run register-agent --env=demo
-- Will perform all of the following commands
+- Will perform all of the following commands for the specified organization, default is biz

 ### npm run builld
 - Builds the docker image